 - FYE provides both in-depth inquiry in a particular discipline and a broader introduction to college-level skills in writing, critical reading, research, and discussion.

 - Each FYE has different characteristics.
 Encourage your students to think carefully about the right fit.
 Do they have athletic commitments?
 Might they want to spend time off campus?
 Explore a language?
 Satisfy an All-College Requirement?
 The Course Information Grid is designed to help students figure out what works for their needs.

-- Fall start students need to pre-register for their FYE Seminars by June 30, 2015 (September 1, 2015 for winter start students)
+- Fall start students need to pre-register for their FYE Seminars by June 30.
+The deadline for Winter Start students is September 1.

 Looking Forward to Orientation

 Participation in New Student Orientation is required for all new first-year students at Colorado College.
 Please consult the appropriate orientation schedule prior to making travel arrangements.